micm0/pyplanet_whitelist/README.md

 ### Other:

-The whitelist is saved only in memory at the moment so it will be removed at the restart of pyplanet.
+~~The whitelist is saved only in memory at the moment so it will be removed at the restart of pyplanet.
-Save in database coming soon
+Save in database coming soon~~
+The WhiteList and its status are now persisted in the database

-### Known bugs:
+### Known bug(s):

 - The input of a manialink accept a maximum of 1024 characters(Nadeo limitation I guess) and there's no attribute to limit the number of characters.
   The manialink crash when we exceed the limit